yasudakn/kubeflow-pipelines-clv/deploy/README.md

 1. Deploy compiled pipelines to your AI Platform Pipelines instance.

-You can configure the build runs by creating a [Cloud Build trigger](https://cloud.google.com/cloud-build/docs/running-builds/create-manage-triggers) or you can start the runs manually using the `gcloud builds submit` command.
+You can configure the **Cloud Build** runs by creating a [Cloud Build trigger](https://cloud.google.com/cloud-build/docs/running-builds/create-manage-triggers) or you can start the runs manually using the `gcloud builds submit` command.

 s `--substitutions` option to set the parameters of the build.